Amherst station (Massachusetts): History

-The station was built in 1853 by the Amherst and Belchertown Railroad - the only brick station on the line.
+The station was built in 1853 by the Amherst and Belchertown Railroad—the only brick station on the line.
 Service began in May 1853 under lease to the New London, Willimantic and Palmer Railroad (NLW&P).
-Amherst was the northern terminus of the line until 1867, when the New London Northern Railroad (NLN) - which had taken over the bankrupt companies - completed an extension to Millers Falls on the Vermont and Massachusetts Railroad.
+Amherst was the northern terminus of the line until 1867, when the New London Northern Railroad (NLN)—which had taken over the bankrupt companies—completed an extension to Millers Falls on the Vermont and Massachusetts Railroad.
 The line became part of the Vermont Central Railroad in 1871, which was taken over in 1873 by the Central Vermont Railroad (after 1899, the Central Vermont Railway [CV]).
-The Central Massachusetts Railroad, which paralleled the NLN south of Amherst, had its own station - which is also still extant - located on South Pleasant Street.
+The Central Massachusetts Railroad, which paralleled the NLN south of downtown Amherst, had its own station—the building of which is also still extant—located on South Pleasant Street.

 Passenger service on the CV south of the Vermont state line ended on September 27, 1947; the station was modified for other uses.
 On July 18, 1989, the Amtrak Montrealer (which had been discontinued in 1987 due to poor track conditions on the Connecticut River Line in Massachusetts and the CV in Vermont) was restored on a new routing via Amherst, with a stop there.
 The building, which is privately owned, was restored to its original condition in 1992.
 The interior was split between a passenger waiting area and a commercial space.
 On April 1, 1995, the Montrealer was cut back to St. Albans, Vermont and renamed as the Vermonter.